 Today I am showing you how to dehydrate watermelon.
 It is so easy and healthy without any chemicals and preservatives.
 If you have a bumper crop of watermelon, this is one way to make some easy snacks to eat every day or take hiking and camping.
-Do you sometimes look in the refrigerator and say hmmm… I am not going to be able to eat all that watermelon.
-Have your dehydrator handy and cut the watermelon into bite size pieces and start drying them.
-If the watermelon is sweet the dehydrated watermelon pieces will be sweet.
-Remember you can dehydrate in your oven or on screens in the sun.
-Are any of you planting watermelon seeds this year?
+Do you sometimes look in the refrigerator and say, I am not going to be able to eat all that watermelon.
+I updated this post today with better images and more information.

 This particular watermelon was seedless (you can see the small white seeds).
 If you dehydrate a regular watermelon with black seeds you will want to remove the seeds before dehydrating.
-I will only dehydrate a seedless watermelon…I am not removing any seeds.
+I will only dehydrate a seedless watermelon.
+I am not removing any seeds.
 LOL!

 How To Dehydrate Watermelon

 Wash the outside of the watermelon.
 Cut watermelon and remove the rind.
 I use a serrated knife to slice through the thick rind.
 I cut the ends off to make it easier for me to remove the rind.
 This is a seedless watermelon, but they always seem to have seeds.

 After I cut the ends of the watermelon off, it made the the watermelon more stable for me to slice through.
 I started out with my Cutco bread knife and had to switch to another bread knife with a serrated edge.